-Among the 43,000 Abaza, there were ten known believers in 2014.
+There are few known believers among the Abaza.
 Pray for these courageous ones, who are carriers of the desperately-needed grace of Jesus for their people.
 When one understands in one's own heart language that "God in Christ has forgiven me..." it's so much more possible to "be kind to one another, tender-hearted, forgiving one another, just as God in Christ has forgiven me."
 The Fruit of the Spirit—love, joy, peace, patience, kindness...—can start to grow and spread throughout the culture.

 Where are they located?
 Towns of Kara-Pago, Kubina, Psikh, El 'burgan, Inzhich-Chukun, Koi-dan, Abaza-Khabl ', Malo-Abazinka, Tapanta, Krasnovostochni, Novokuvinski, Starokuvinski, Abazakt and Ap-sua.

 Prayer Points Pray for a fledgling effort--which is barely underway--to begin translating portions of the New Testament into the difficult Abaza language.

 * Pray for the few followers of Jesus among the Abaza to embody the forgiveness and kindness of Jesus to all whom they meet. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.